Service

 Christmas TREEcycling

-Beginning in 2012, the Township will operate a "Christmas TREEcycling" Program following the holiday season.
-The Service Department collects trees free of charge from residential properties.
+The Township currently offers Christmas TREEcycling services free of charge to residential properties following the holiday season.
 A property must, however, have a house on it to receive this service.
-The Service Department collects Christmas trees during a one-week period, generally beginning during the second week of January.
-For the 2011-2012 winter season, collection will begin on Thursday January 12 and ending on Tuesday January 17, weather permitting.
-All trees will be chipped and used as mulch in 2012 on various Township-owned properties.
+The Service Department collects Christmas trees once in January, weather permitting.
+For the 2024-2025 winter season, collection will occur on Thursday January 2 and continue until completed.
+All trees will be chipped and used as mulch in 2025 on various Township-owned properties.
 No application is necessary, but residents are asked to follow a few simple guidelines to help keep this service cost-effective and efficient for all.
-Trees must be out no later than 7:00 AM on Thursday January 12, in order to guarantee collection.
+Trees must be out no later than 7:00 AM on Thursday January 4, in order to guarantee collection.
 Trees may be left whole and need not be cut into pieces.
 Trees should be separated from regular garbage/recycling items and placed outside garbage/recycling containers.
 Trees should be placed on the tree lawn (grass area within 10 feet of the pavement edge) at or near the edge of the driveway.
 Trees should be placed so that they do not block sidewalks and are not in streets.
 Where a ditch exists along the pavement edge, trees should be placed beside, rather than in, the ditch.
 Trees should be free of lighting, ornaments, and other decorations.
 The Service Department will pick up only those materials that conform to the above guidelines.

 Contact Information